dev-rashed-alam/dev-rashed-alam/README.md

 ## 🏆 Key Projects

+### 🔹 **Smart Bank Liability Workflow**
+A financial workflow system for automating operations across core banking, Islamic banking, and other systems.
+- Developed a reusable form-maker engine with custom validation.
+- Integrated APIs to ensure seamless communication between systems.
+- Collaborated with stakeholders to deliver user-centric solutions.

 ### 🔹 **Digital Fashion Platform**
 An end-to-end solution for managing overseas production, from design to shipment.
 - Built custom components for Buyer, Supplier, and In-house panels.
 - Developed real-time collaboration features for designers and stakeholders.
 - Leveraged a lightweight design tool to streamline workflows for fashion brands.

+### 🔹 **International Standard Book Name (ISBN)**
+A system for generating and managing ISBNs for publishers and authors.
+- Developed APIs for QR code, barcode, and OTP integration.
+- Built role-based routing and implemented JWT authentication.
+- Enhanced system stability by resolving bugs and optimizing features.

 ### 🔹 **Design Automation Tool for RMG Industry**
 - Created a design tool using Canvas and JavaScript for the RMG industry.